Reed-CompBio/spras/docs/tutorial/introduction.rst

 - Snakemake: a workflow management system that defines and executes jobs automatically, removing the need for users to write complex scripts
 - Docker: runs algorithms and post analysis in a containerized environment.

+A key strength of SPRAS is automation.
+From provided input data and configurations, SPRAS can generate and execute complete workflows without requiring users to write complex scripts.
+This lowers the barrier to entry, allowing researchers to apply, evaluate, and compare multiple pathway reconstruction algorithms without deep computational expertise.